3DPrintings

 3. Customisation and Design Freedom

-3D printing provides unmatched design flexibility, allowing architects to create intricate and personalised structures that would not be easy to achieve with traditional ways.
+It provides unmatched design flexibility, allowing architects to create intricate and personalised structures that would not be easy to achieve with traditional ways.
 This technology enables the creation of buildings tailored to individual needs and preferences, promoting a new level of customisation in real estate.

 4. Emergency and Disaster Relief Housing